MacGyver: Cultural impact

 The term "MacGyver" has now become part of the colloquial American English lexicon.
 When one "MacGyvers" a solution to a problem, one finds a simple yet elegant solution using existing resources.
-This is in contrast to a kludge, or a Rube Goldberg, which is generally complicated and problematic.
+This is in contrast to a kludge, which has a meaning relatively close to "MacGyver" but generally considered more insulting, or with the implication that it's prone to fail or very temporary; or a Rube Goldberg, which is a solution that's overly complicated.

 MacGyver (2016–2021 series)

 Lucas Till portrays a younger version of Angus "Mac" MacGyver in the 2016 reboot of the series.

 Personality and skills

 MacGyver has a genius-level intellect and a particular ability for adaptation and improvisation.
 He is a resourceful U.S. operative who works for the Phoenix Foundation, a covert U.S. government agency operating under the guise of a think tank.
 Trained as an EOD technician for the Army, Mac prefers to use non-lethal means to stop his enemies, and refuses to carry a gun, though if necessary he will resort to lethal measures.
 He is never without his trusty Swiss Army knife and uses anything in his environment to his advantage.
 While not an expert in biology or medicine, MacGyver is shown to be an efficient field medic and knowledgeable in crime scene techniques and DNA sequencing procedures.

 He is afraid of heights, though is able to overcome his fear to finish his missions.
 Though not an expert fighter, he is shown to be able to temporarily hold off multiple enemies in hand-to-hand combat, typically long enough for him to figure out a way to end the conflict using his adaptation and improvisational skills.
 He is proficient in multiple languages, including Italian, German and Mandarin.
 He also knows Morse code.

 He is shown to be charming, personable, and with an easy ability to make and keep friends.
 MacGyver shows flashes of intense anger when his friends are threatened or when his father, who disappeared from MacGyver's life at the age of 10, is mentioned.